aliefe04/ProxySetter/README.md

 Run the following command: py main.py

-Run python cli.py if you want to use it without the GUI
+If you want to use it without the GUI Run: python cli.py

 ### Arguments
 -status or -s: Check the current proxy status